Syria denounces Arab League for telling Assad to quit

 BEIRUT Syria on Monday rebuffed as a "conspiracy" an Arab League call for President Bashar al-Assad to step down in favour of a unity government to calm a 10-month-old revolt in which thousands of Syrians have been killed.

-Mikhail Margelov said Russia's veto last year, alongside China, of a Western-drafted U.N.
-Security Council resolution condemning Assad's crackdown on months of protests was the "last instrument" Russia could use to support Assad.
+Lebanese Foreign Minister Adnan Mansour criticised the League's move, saying its ministers had taken an "unbalanced" approach to the crisis by disregarding violence perpetrated by Assad's opponents.

-"This veto has exhausted our arsenal of such resources," Margelov was quoted as saying by Itar-Tass news agency
+Damascus has not rejected the League's decision to keep Arab observers in Syria one month longer, Mansour said, even though critics say their presence has not stemmed the bloodshed and only bought more time for Assad to crush his opponents.

-In the Damascus suburb of Douma, tens of thousands of people turned out on Monday under the protection of rebel Free Syrian Army fighters to mourn 11 people killed by security forces, activists and a resident said.
+Many Syrians remain defiant, however.
+Tens of thousands turned out in the Damascus suburb of Douma on Monday under the protection of rebel Free Syrian Army fighters to mourn 11 people killed by the security forces, activists and a resident said.

 Security forces, apparently keen to avoid a confrontation, stayed outside the area, where fighting had erupted overnight.